Blizarre/faas/README.md

 The service expose `/` and `/<id>` as html pages with a bottom link to the page itself, and `/txt` and `/txt/<id>` as pure `text/plain` endpoints.

+The docker image is built using the official [Docker Hardened images](https://dhi.io/).
 ## Configuration

 - `fortune_path`: Location of the fortunes file